UsirusenIkon/Currency-metrics-web-app/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> Currency exchange metrics is build with React and redux to provide the state management, countries API to fetch the data.
+> Currency exchange metrics is built with React and redux to provide the state management, countries API to fetch the data.

 <details>
   <summary>Client</summary>